Third party finance

 If your organisation requires a finance company to finance the purchase of the voucher, please select yes to ‘Is employer finance required?’.
 You will then receive an email relating to finance when you submit your order.

 * The Government announced on the 23rd September 2022 that from 6th November 2022, the temporary increase in National Insurance rates will be reversed for the rest of the financial year.
-Additionally, Employer’s National Insurance Contributions will reduce to 13.8%.
+Additionally, Employer’s National Insurance Contributions will reduce from 15.05% to 13.8%.

 What if my preferred bike shop isn’t listed?